icarus-initiative/organization_core/README.md

 > What is the Icarus Iniative?

 - A zero-cost, crowdsource community of Rust/Solana learners that iteratively improves the curriculum by building projects, evaluating resources, and voting on curriculum development.
-- It's a malleable community that is shaped by it's members and suggestive to improvements.
+- It's a malleable community that is shaped by its members and very open to improvements.
-- Admins are just administrators to smooth the process for builders and learners.
+- Admins are just facilitators to smooth the process for builders and learners.

 > What are the requirements to join the Icarus Iniative?

 - The developer is recommened to have already completed [Figment's Solana Protocol](https://learn.figment.io/protocols/solana).
 This will warm you up for the expeditions.
 - Also recommended to have some programming experience like javascript or python.
-We don't cover programming basics here, there are better places for that.
+We don't cover programming basics here as there are better places for that.
-- To get a better idea, glance at the minimum skills for the [1st Expedition Wallet Guidelines](https://github.com/icarus-initiative/icarus_initiative/blob/main/1st_expedition_wallet_guidelines.md).
+- To get a better idea, glance at the minimum skills for the [1st Expedition Wallet Guidelines](https://github.com/icarus-initiative/icarus_initiative/blob/main/guides/1st_expedition_wallet_guidelines.md).

 > What's the cost of this initiative?

 - It's completely free and community-driven.
 - This community empower members to take the lead to help foster a learning community.
 - Each pilot contributes in their own way whether it's by voting, creating content, or sharing deliverables.
 - When you listen, you learn.
 When you talk, I learn.
-When either teaches, we both learn.
+When you teach, we both learn.

 > What are the benefits of joining this initiative?

 - A passionate community to learn with.
-- It filters out the folks who are just mere dabblers.
 - Having an impactful voice to building the curriculum for future learners.
 - Earning domain visibility in the industry.
 - Making professional and personal connections.
 - Creating tangible projects to showcase.
-- Discourse to use as a forum and knowledge hub.
 - Discord for community interaction.
 - Github Organization for aggregating useful deliverables.
 - Twitter to socially interact with the online community.
-- Many other incentives, partnerships, and growth are planned.
+- Future growth is planned.

 > What role(s) can I play in this initiative?

 - _Member_ - A member of the community who wishes to observe or is looking to join/create a squad.
 - _Pilot_ - Active learners who embark on learning expeditions by building recommended projects and evaluating different resources.
-Pilots are required to have completed Figment's Solana Pathway before starting the 1st expedition.
+Pilots are recommended to have completed Figment's Solana Pathway before starting the 1st expedition.
 - _Captain_ - are also pilots but take more of a leadership role in a squadron by merging PRs, organizing the groups, capturing squad members thoughts & concerns, communicating with admins to build out the curriculum further.
 They would help with merging PRs, gathering the group, and communicating with organization admins.
-- _Commander_ - Set up systems and infrastructure for squads and the organization, optimize systems to demystify knowledge and make more accessible, and handle any public relations.
+- _Commander_ - Set up systems and infrastructure for squads and the organization, optimize systems to demystify knowledge and make content accessible, and handle any public relations.

 > How to squadrons briefly work?

 - A squad of 4-6 members embark on expeditions to level up together.
-A squadron aims to build a recommended project and evaluating at least one course, video series, or code sets on an expedition.
+A squadron builds a recommended project and evaluating at least one course, video series, or code problem sets on an expedition.
 - There's many variables left up to squad interpretation.
-A squad might be different time zones, varying life responsibilities, desires to pursue different projects/resources, and innnovate on new ideas.
+A squad might be in different time zones, have varying life responsibilities, have desires to pursue different projects/resources, and want to try new ideas.
 - At least one of the members will be the captain, who will delegate and serve as a representative for the squadron.
 It's recommended that there's 2 captains to make the squad flow smoother.
 - While there's the personal learning aspect, the social aspect will promote cohesion and camaraderie.
 Pilots are encouraged to tweet at [#icarussquadron](https://twitter.com/icarussquadron).